Least effective type of birth control

 Family PACT Coverage

 If you are eligible, Family PACT covers the cost of the sponge.
 A Family PACT provider can help you decide if the sponge is the best choice for you.
-You can search for a Family PACT provider near you by clicking on the “Provider Search” button in the right hand corner of this page.
+You can search for a Family PACT provider near you by clicking on the “Find Providers” button in the top right hand corner of this page.